skoriche/Climate-REF4CMIP/docs/background/architecture.md

 This near-real-time model evaluation will produce a set of scalar, timeseries or gridded diagnostics in combination with static web pages and figures that will be made publicly available.

-The CMIP7 Model Benchmarking Task Team (MBTT) has identified an initial set of metrics that will be implemented using existing benchmarking packages.
+The CMIP7 Model Benchmarking Task Team (MBTT) has identified an initial set of diagnostics that will be implemented using existing benchmarking packages.
 The REF will improve the availability of, and global access to,